open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 > pipelines within the [service](#service) section.

 One or more exporters must be configured.
 By default, no exporters are configured.
-A basic example of all available exporters is provided below.
+A basic example of exporters is provided below.
 Certain exporter configurations require x.509 certificates to be created in order to be secure, as described in
 [setting up certificates](#setting-up-certificates).